 Deluxe Room n.308

-The Grand Hotel et de Milan has always been the “place to be” for several international artists.
-Giorgio De Chirico as well, maximum representative of the metaphysical painting, chose it as “pied-à-terre” during the Milanese stays in the 1950s.
-The choice of the Maestro was also due to hotel’s proximity to the art gallery belonging to his friend Jolas, important international collector and expert of art.
-The gallery, in fact, is located in Via Manzoni, a few steps from the hotel, and became a sort of dependence for the painter.
-De Chirico often returned to the Grand Hotel et de Milan and his last stay dates back to a few years before his death, on the occasion of the Milan Triennale d'Arte in 1973, for which he designed the famous Mysterious Baths Fountain.
+The Grand Hotel et de Milan has always been a point of reference for the world's greatest artists.
+It was inevitable that Giorgio De Chirico, the greatest exponent of metaphysical painting, would choose it as his residence during his stays in Milan since the 1950s.
+The Maestro's choice was also due to the Hotel's proximity to the art gallery of his friend Jolas, an important collector and international art expert.
+The gallery was, in fact, in Via Manzoni, just a few steps from the hotel, which thus became a sort of annexe.
+De Chirico often returned to the Grand Hotel et de Milan and his last stay took place a few years before his death, on the occasion of the 1973 Milan Art Triennale, for which he created the famous Mysterious Baths fountain.